SiliconLabs/wiseconnect/docs/release-notes/index_ncp.md

 - When running the ble\_central application with power save enabled, it was observed that the BLE connect API is failing because of 0xFFFFFFE2(RSI\_ERROR\_RESPONSE\_TIMEOUT) error.
 - When running the ble\_ae\_central example, observed an application hang issue at the AE Clear Periodic Adv list API.
 - BLE connection failure has been observed on a few mobile devices (Samsung S23& Oneplus 9pro) when device is configured as central.
+- The maximum power that BLE can support is 16 dBm.
+It is not permitted for users to program more than 16dBm.
+127 power_index is not supported in this release.
 ### **Multi-protocol**
 - Observed inconsistency issues with Wi-Fi + BLE in powersave mode
 - MU retries in DL MUMIMO are more in CoEx